terranum-ch/ToolMap-user-doc/doc/tips/verification.rst

 As you can see the line have a strange behaviour.
 The main cause of this mistake is an unwanted double-click while drawing the line.
 By deleting one of the vertices or by moving them the problem can be solved.

-You may want to directly use this tool instead of the query in the previous step ([[tutorial:verification&#remove_small_lines|remove small lines]]), but I hardly disencourage you to do that.
+You may want to directly use this tool instead of the query in the previous step (see :ref:`remove-small-lines`), but I hardly disencourage you to do that.
 The reason is that this tool can select overlapping lines which you just want to correct instead of deleting.

 Looking fo duplicates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^